 Scanners are a fantastic tool that can transform old photos and artwork.
 They allow you to archive and digitize your old photos and can even get you amazing results when you want to print on canvas.
 There are some good guidelines to remember when scanning your photo or artwork that will produce the best results for archiving or for when you want to make some canvas prints.

 Keep in mind that scanners from different manufacturers come with different options.
-The tips I want to share should be pretty universal for most scanners.
+The tips for scanning photos I want to share should be pretty universal for most scanners.

 DPI (Dots Per Inch) can sometimes show up as PPI or even SPI on some scanners.
 They all mean pretty much the same thing.
 What you want to concentrate on is DPI or PPI.